 Principles of Miracles: Introduction

 The purpose of A Course in Miracles is to help you remember who and what you are in truth.
-Miracles help us remember by restoring the mind to its fullness of light.
+Miracles help us remember by restoring the mind to its fullness of light and love.
 Miracles represent freedom from fear and simultaneously restore faith in God.
 Miracles dissolve error and save time.
 Miracles enable you to heal the sick and raise the dead.
 All this miracles do -- and more.
 Does this even sound possible?
 It does when you remember that nothing is impossible with God!

 Miracles are part of an interlocking chain of forgiveness which, when complete, is the Atonement.